Are Grants Worth Applying For in 2026?

 Thousands of grant applications cross my desk every year, and we meticulously sift through them to identify the best ones to share with you.

-In 2024, we regularly shared 100+ funding opportunities in our monthly newsletter, proving grant funding can be a viable income source for creators in 2025.
+In 2024, we regularly shared 100+ funding opportunities in our monthly newsletter, proving that grant funding can be a viable income source for creators in 2025 and beyond.
+However, as creators, we must consider a few realities to make grants work for us.

-Approximately 30-40% of grant applications receive funding.
 Doing the math, that’s six to seven rejections for every ten submissions.

-You may be wincing at the thought of hearing so many “No’s,” but that’s the nature of grants and as creators, we are no strangers to rejection.
+You may be wincing at the thought of hearing so many “No’s,” but that’s the nature of grants, and as creators, we are no strangers to rejection.

 *Reframe* It's important to remember that each rejection is a step closer to success.

-Applying for multiple opportunities increases your chances and helps you hone your grant writing and improve your overall communication skills—all essential for securing grant funding, brand deals, Patreon supporters, and clients.
+It helps you hone your grant writing and improve your overall communication skills—all essential for securing grant funding, brand deals, Patreon supporters, and clients.

 Secondly, since grants are competitive, many creators throw in the towel too soon.